rackerlabs/support-how-to/content/how-to/cloud-servers/restrict-ssh-login-to-a-specific-ip-or-host/index.md

 This article describes how to configure a restricted Secure Shell (SSH) login to a server from a particular IP address or hostname.

-To achieve this we will use TCP Wrappers since they provide basic traffic filtering of incoming network traffic.
+To achieve this, use TCP Wrappers because they provide basic traffic filtering of incoming network traffic.
 Although more complex on the surface, TCP Wrappers essentially use of two files: **/etc/hosts.allow** and **/etc/hosts.deny**.

-If the files do not yet exist, they can be created using the following command:
+If the files do not yet exist, you can created. them by using the following command:

     sudo touch /etc/hosts.{allow,deny}

 ### Deny all hosts

 It is considered best practice to deny all incoming SSH connections.
-To do that we need to:
+To do that, perform teh following steps:

-1. Open file **/etc/hosts.deny** using a text editor.
+1. Open file **/etc/hosts.deny** by using a text editor:

         vi /etc/hosts.deny

-2. Add the following line to deny all incoming SSH connections to the server.
+2. Add the following line to deny all incoming SSH connections to the server:

         sshd: ALL

 3. Save and close the file.

 That’s it.
-This will block all ssh access to the host
+This blocks all SSH access to the host

-### Allow IP's
+### Allow IP addresses

-Now, we will configure the IP's with authorization to login using SSH.
-For that we need to:
+Now, perform the following steps to configure the IP addresses with authorization to log in by using SSH:

-1. Open the file **/etc/hosts.allow** file using a text editor.
+1. Open the file **/etc/hosts.allow** file by using a text editor:

         vi /etc/hosts.allow

-2. Add the following line to allow the IP of your choice to connect using public SSH.
-For example to allow network ``172.168.0.21``:
+2. Add an `sshd` line to allow the IP address of your choice to connect by using public SSH.
+For example, the following line allows network ``172.168.0.21``:

         sshd: 172.168.0.21

 3. Save and close the file.

-The TCP Wrapper files accept comma-separated list of entries, so you can append addresses to the first entry above.
+The TCP Wrapper files accept a comma-separated list of entries, so you can append addresses to the first entry in this section.

     sshd: 172.168.0.21, 10.83.33.77, 10.63.152.9, 10.12.100.11, 10.82.192.28

-They also accept partial IP addresses as subnets, so you could allow the entire ``172.168.0.0/24`` as:
+They also accept partial IP addresses as subnets, so you can allow the entire ``172.168.0.0/24`` as:

     sshd: 172.168.0.

-Or like so:
+Or as shown in the following example:

     sshd : localhost
     sshd : 192.168.0.
     sshd : 99.151.250.7

 You can allow or deny based on IP address, subnet, or hostname.
 List rules in order of most to least specific.

-One thing to keep in mind is that servers based on Linux&reg; Operating Systems will first look at the **hosts.allow** file starting from top to bottom, followed by the **hosts.deny** file.
-For example, an SSH connection attempt from an IP address in **hosts.allow** will be allowed, even though **hosts.deny** blocks all connections.
+Keep in mind that servers based on Linux&reg; operating systems look first at the **hosts.allow** file starting from top to bottom, followed by the **hosts.deny** file.
+For example, an SSH connection attempt from an IP address in **hosts.allow** is allowed, even though **hosts.deny** blocks all connections.

-With this configuration, any client listed in the **hosts.allow** file will be allowed via SSH and any client not listed will be blocked.
+With this configuration, any client listed in the **hosts.allow** file are allowed through SSH and any client not listed is blocked.

-**Note**: SSH daemon does not need to be restarted for changes to take effect.
+**Note**: The SSH daemon does not need to be restarted for changes to take effect.